Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 ## What's next

-Now we have a dungeon generator of medium quality.
+We have a medium-quality dungeon generator.
 It is well-enough [structured](https://en.wikipedia.org/wiki/Decomposition_(computer_science)) and quite slow.
 Due to its structure and simplicity, it can be easily developed further.
-I'll try to describe the most interesting directions.
+I'll describe the most promising and interesting directions.

 ### Optimization